dbohlender/canfar.github.io/docs/tutorial.md

 ### Execute it

+Save the submission file as `mydemo.sub`.

+Source the OpenStack RC file, and enter your CANFAR password.
+This sets environment variables used by OpenStack:
+{% highlight bash %}
+. canfar-cadc-openrc.sh
+Please enter your OpenStack Password:
+{% endhighlight %}

-Save the submission file as `mydemo.sub` and  submit your jobs to the condor job pool:
+You can then submit your jobs to the condor job pool:
 {% highlight bash %}
 condor_submit mydemo.sub
 {% endhighlight %}